-Senior citizens who are residents of the State of Florida who wish to enroll in a class with a waiver of the registration fees for classes which are funded under the community college program fund may do so on a "space available" basis during the designated period which immediately follows the last date of the late registration period upon completing the following actions, which may be accomplished at any of the College's on-or off-campus registration sites:
+Senior citizens who are residents of the State of Florida who wish to enroll in a class with a waiver of the registration fees for classes which are funded under the community College program fund may do so on a "space available" basis during the designated period which immediately follows the last date of the late registration period upon completing the following actions:

-- Contact the Admissions Office of the College in order to secure and submit the proper forms for special class enrollment, admissions, and registration. - Secure confirmation from the Department Chair (or his/her designee) that the essential prerequisites and any other selective admissions criteria for entering the course(s) desired are met. - Complete the required registration forms and secure from the Comptroller approval of the Admission Processing Fee and registration fee waiver request. - Pay any laboratory fees for specialized materials and supplies to be used or consumed in the course(s).
+- 1. Contact the Admissions Office of the College in order to secure and submit the proper forms for special class enrollment, admissions, and registration. - Secure confirmation from the Department Chair (or his/her designee) that the essential prerequisites and any other selective admissions criteria for entering the course(s) desired are met. - Secure from the Comptroller approval of the Admission Processing Fee and registration fee waiver request. - Pay any laboratory fees for specialized materials and supplies to be used or consumed in the course(s).